aale12/CSC500CTA7/readme.md

 ## Course Lookup Utility (CTA7)

 ### 📌 Overview
 This small console program stores and looks up classroom information for a set of courses.
 It maps course numbers to room numbers, instructor names, and class start times.
-When run, the user is prompted to enter a course number from the available list; the program then displays the room, instructor, and time for that course.
+When run, the program shows the available course numbers and prompts the user to enter one.
+The prompt repeats in a loop so you can perform multiple lookups; enter `Q` (or `q`) at the prompt to quit.
+For each valid course number the program displays the room, instructor, and time for that course.

 This implementation was created for **Critical Thinking Assignment 7** for **CSC500 – Principles of Programming**.